LewisCM14/allotment/docs/docs/database.md

     !!! info
         - The user email & password fields do not require the default `VARCHAR` constraint.
         - The User first name field requires the `VARCHAR` constraint applied with an additional rule, preventing the use of numbers also.
-        - When an user is removed from this table a cascading delete upon the: user active varieties, user feed day and user allotment tables is required for data consistency.
+        - When an user is removed from this table a cascading delete upon the: user active varieties, user feed day, user preferences and user allotment tables is required for data consistency.

     ???+ tip "Future Improvement"
         - Long term the Country Code will be used in conjunction with the User Allotment table to provide live weather information to users.